 The advantages of an ERP system

-ERP software offers numerous advantages, which are mostly due to the uniform database and standards.
-The joint use of modules, instead of different individual systems, often makes it possible in the first place business processes to establish.
-The resulting data basis provides reports and analyzes with valuable insights and often makes exchange with other data systems possible in the first place.
+ERP software offers numerous advantages, most of which can be attributed to the standardised database and standards.
+The joint use of modules instead of different individual systems often makes it possible to realise cross-departmental Business processes to establish.
+The resulting data basis provides reports and analyses with valuable insights and often makes the exchange with other data systems possible in the first place.

 ERP software can also offer a number of other advantages: